Beth Chapman Wants To Spend Her Last Days ‘On The Hunt,’ Her Husband Says

 In an exclusive interview with The Daily Mail, Duane spoke lovingly about Beth, calling her his “bodyguard” and saying that she’s always been by his side.

-Currently battling lung cancer, this is actually the second time Beth has fought the deadly disease.
-In 2012 she was diagnosed with throat cancer, and the chemo treatment completely wrecked her, causing her to lose a drastic amount of weight; spit up blood; and lose her hair.
+Beth’s current battle with lung cancer is actually the second time she has fought the deadly disease.
+In 2012 she was diagnosed with throat cancer, and the chemo treatment completely wrecked her, causing her to lose a drastic amount of weight, spit up blood, and lose her hair.
 This time, rather than endure chemo, she’s undergoing an undisclosed alternative treatment.

 Despite the fact that Beth may very well be in the waning days of her life, Duane says that Beth intends to spend those days doing what she does best: hunting down fugitives.